 Respond to the student in a caring and supportive manner.
 It is not your job to investigate what happened, rather to listen with empathy.
 The student is not required to share any more information than they feel comfortable with, either with you or with any other Rice employee, including the name of the perpetrator or any specific details.

 Students who have experienced interpersonal violence (or have been accused of committing interpersonal violence) may be experiencing high levels of stress.
 Remaining calm and explaining clearly to the student what the next actions will be is important.
-Many employees have a "Responsible Employee" designation and should explain to the student, who has experienced interpersonal violence, that they will be connecting them to the Title IX Support Office, as it is a federal requirement.
+Many employees have a "Responsible Employee" designation and should explain to the student, who has experienced interpersonal violence, that they will be connecting them to The SAFE Office, as it is a federal requirement.

 Connect the student to resources that can help them understand their options and get any support they may need.
 Rice believes in empowering students, and encourages you to not give advice or tell them what to do, but to let them make the best decision for themselves.
 You can read about some of the options for students on campus here.